 Listen to this Gambling History blog post here

-In the early decades of legal gambling in Nevada, two Mob factions — Reno’s McKay/Graham combine and Detroit’s Chesterfield Syndicate — expropriated legitimate businessmen’s casinos in Washoe County.
+In the early decades of legal gambling in Nevada, Reno’s McKay/Graham combine expropriated legitimate business owners’ casinos in Washoe County.

 The local Mob, headed by William “Bill” Graham and James “Jim” McKay, strove to dominate and control gambling in Reno without competition.
 Thus, anyone who wanted to open a gambling club had to seek their permission first, and the duo may or may not have granted it.
 Those who failed to ask for entry into the exclusive fraternity suffered dire consequences.
 Most times, McKay and Graham stole the business outright, but sometimes they infiltrated it and caused its demise.